 Some children may also elope for attention-seeking.
 They might have learned that such actions elicit a significant response from caregivers.
 This behavior can become a learned strategy to communicate their needs.

-Finally, communication difficulties can play a role.
+Finally, can play a role.
 Children who struggle to express their needs verbally may resort to elopement as a form of non-verbal communication.
 When they feel uncomfortable or desire something, fleeing may seem like the only way to convey their feelings.

 Let’s explore this together!
 We’re here to help you every step of the way!